Covariant reggeization framework for diffraction. Part I: Hadronic tensors in Minkovsky space-time of any dimension: Summary of notations

-If $k$ is space-like, for example $k=q_i$ (momentum transfer), then $q_i^2=-Q_i^2$.
-In other case, when $k$ is time-like, for example $k=p_i$ (real particle), then $p_i^2=m_i^2$.
-When we consider any system of real particles in the final state, we use $M$ letter for its momentum squared, for example, the mass of the central system $M_c^2=(q_1+q_2)^2$ or the mass of dissociative state $M_{SD}^2=(p+q)^2$. \item Everywhere in the text $D$ denotes the dimension of the Minkovsky space-time and is the diagonal metric tensor of this space-time. \item $(\mu)_J$ denote symmetric sets of $J$ indexes like
+\item When we consider any system of real particles in the final state, we use $M$ letter for its momentum squared, for example, the mass of the central system $M_c^2=(q_1+q_2)^2$ or the mass of dissociative state $M_{SD}^2=(p+q)^2$.

-The same notation applies to other types of indexes like $\nu,\rho,\mu',\nu',\alpha,\beta$ etc. If we have $T_{(\mu)_{J_1},(\nu)_{J_2}}$, symmetrization is applied only inside each group of indexes. \item Correspondences between indices and numbers are as follows